spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/20-deploy-agent.md

 # Overview

-The steps below will teach you how to create a Prometheus agent cluster addon profile.
-Creating an addon profile makes it easier for you to deploy the Prometheus agent to other host clusters in the future.
-You will use this addon profile when deploying a new host cluster, but you can also add the addon profile to an existing cluster to send metrics to the monitoring stack.
+The steps below will teach you how to create a Prometheus agent cluster add-on profile.
+Creating an add-on profile makes it easier for you to deploy the Prometheus agent to other host clusters in the future.
+You will use this add-on profile when deploying a new host cluster, but you can also apply the add-on profile to an existing cluster to send metrics to the monitoring stack.

 # Prerequisites